d-e-a-3/cheatsheets/vim.md

 ^ | Go to the first non blank character of the line.
 $ | Go to the end of the current line.
-G | Go to the end of the file. nG / :n | Move to n-th line of file
+G | Go to the end of the file. nG or :n | Move to n-th line of file
-{ / } | Go to the beginning/end of the current paragraph
+{ or } | Go to the beginning/end of the current paragraph
-% | Go to the matching braces or parenthesis inside code C-f / C-b | scroll screen forward / backward
-C-d / C-u | Go down/up
+% | Go to the matching braces or parenthesis inside code Ctrl-f or Ctrl-b | scroll screen forward / backward Ctrl-d or Ctrl-u | Go down/up
 Ctrl-o | Go to previous cursor location

 ### Edit